Version date: January 13, 2023

 Under the General Data Protection Regulation, Firm serves as the controller of the personal data you provide us.
 If at any point you believe your personal data is incorrect you can request to see this information and have it corrected or deleted.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer Craig Jones (DPO@sullcrom.com), who will investigate the matter.

-Transfers outside the EU
+Transfers outside the EU or the UK

 We implement security safeguards designed to protect your data, such as HTTPS.
 We regularly monitor our systems for possible vulnerabilities and attacks.
 However, we cannot warrant the security of any information that you send us.
 There is no guarantee that data may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.